Jenny and the First Kiss

 Picking the boy

 She knew who she wanted to be her first kiss.
-His name was Devlin and he was everything she thought of when she thought about boys.
-Tall, but not too tall, handsome in a boyish fashion and most of all he was available.
+His name was Devlin, and he was everything she thought of when she thought about boys.
+Tall, but not too tall, handsome in a boyish fashion, and most of all, he was available.
 He played basketball and Halo.
 She knew him from the game, but he had no idea that his partner was a girl.
 Jenny decided to tell him today and kiss him tonight.
 She watched as other girls would walk by him with those sad cow eyes as they dreamed about something they would never have.
 He was going to be hers.
 Her classes went like any other day.
-Jenny felt like the day was just slipping by without a single acknowledgment of what the day was.
+Jenny felt like the day was slipping by without a single acknowledgment of what the day was.

 Cells and Surprises

 The school had a strict rule on phones.
 They had to be in their lockers or face having them taken.
 At lunch, Jenny checked her phone and saw she had fifty messages.
 Mostly emojis of cake and smiley faces.
 She knew that her friends were waiting for her in their lunch place.
 The place on the grounds where they all met to eat lunch and talk about whatever they wanted.
-She wanted to talk to Devlin before lunch, so she followed him to a place hidden away from prying eyes.
-As she walked she wondered if he was leading her there.
+She wanted to speak to Devlin before lunch, so she followed him to a place hidden away from prying eyes.
+As she walked, she wondered if he was leading her there.
 Just maybe her first kiss was about to happen.
 Jenny went to turn the corner and saw something she didn’t expect.
 Devlin was kissing someone else.
-His name was Steve and yes, he was a boy.
+His name was Steve, and yes, he was a boy.
 They were up against a wall kissing.
 Hiding who they were because it was no one’s business but their own.
-Jenny slipped away stunned and just a little angry.
+Jenny slipped away, stunned, and just a little angry.
 Most of all she was embarrassed, she didn’t see it before.
 How he never looked back at any of the girls that walked by him staring.

 Her friends all talked and danced as they made plans for the weekend.
 Her birthday party wasn’t until next week.
 Her mother was working nights, so she could watch Rihanna while Beth was in class.
 Next week the father was going to watch her.
-That is the father’s parents were going to watch her.
+That is, the father’s parents were going to watch her.
 Scott was a father in name only while his parents loved Rihanna.
 They would take a week and watch her, so her mother could take a break.
 Jenny had told her mother that she shouldn’t bother.
 The last thing she should have to do is deal with a gang of teenage girls on her time off, but her mother insisted they were having the party.
 That all seemed like a thousand years ago.
 Her first kiss was kissing someone else.
 Then the day got worse.

 From her first day of school, she was plagued by a boy named Brad.
 He was nothing but trouble.
 He would pick on her at lunch then push her in the halls.
 Somehow, he would plan his harassment so none of the teachers would see.
 One day she had enough and kneed him in the boy parts just as the principal walked around the corner.
-Brad made sure to fall backward as if she struck him hard.
-A suspension later and they were bitter enemies.
+Brad made sure to fall back as if she struck him hard.
+A suspension later, and they were bitter enemies.
 Brad saw her in the hall and walked over.
-He knocked her books out of her arms, then as she went for the books he tried to push her over.
+He knocked her books out of her arms, then as she went for the books, he tried to push her over.
 Jenny had no idea why this boy hated her so much.
 He just did.

-All that day she felt the eyes of this boy on her.
+All that day, she felt the eyes of this boy on her.
 It felt a little stalker-like.
 Then it occurred to her that she did the same thing to Devlin.
 But that also felt like a thousand years ago.
 Devlin was a friend in the game and nothing more.
 She thought about what he would say in the game.
-Somehow, she forgot how her avatar was male and she used a microphone that distorted her voice.
+Somehow, Jenny forgot how her avatar was male, and she used a microphone that distorted her voice.
 She now knew that he was hitting on what he thought was a boy and not her.
-She felt kind of dirty in treating this boy like this, but she also wanted to keep doing it.
+Jenny felt kind of dirty in treating this boy like this, but she also wanted to keep doing it.
 The school day was over, and she was alone.
 Her friends all went home to stare at their phones.
-She tried to get them to watch Black Mirror but none of them caught on.
+She tried to get them to watch Black Mirror, but none of them caught on.
 They were all just parts of the machine.
 She thought this as she watched her Twitter feed and IM for messages.